-Prerequisites: Biology Core; BIO 3352; PSY 2420 or MAT 3391 strongly recommended emphasized.
+Prerequisites: Biology Core; BIO 3352; PSY 2420 or MAT 3391 strongly recommended

+Under supervision of biology faculty mentors, students will extend the research project begun in BIO 3352, and write and present a formal professional research paper.
+Data analysis and professional writing will be emphasized.
 Students will also attend research presentations by area professionals.
 One 2-hour lecture period per week.
 Students must also schedule time for consultation with the supervising faculty member and for 6 hours of library/laboratory work per week.